sorenss/transcribe-danish/README.md

 # How to install and use

 The script requires [Praat](https://www.fon.hum.uva.nl/praat/), Python and Bash.
-I have descriptions below of how I run it on Linux ~~and Windows~~.
+I have descriptions below of how I run it on Linux and Windows.

 ## Linux
 ### Installation